Minestrone Soup

 • Garlic: Plenty of fresh garlic brings delicious flavor to this Italian soup.

-• Seasonings: This soup is seasoned with dried oregano, dried basil, Italian seasoning, salt and black pepper.
+• Seasonings: You’ll need dried oregano, dried basil, Italian seasoning, salt and black pepper.

-• Vegetable Broth: I recommend using low sodium broth so that you can better control the amount of salt in your meal.
-If you don’t need the soup to be vegetarian, chicken broth can be substituted.
+• Vegetable Broth: I recommend using low sodium broth so that you can better control the amount of salt in the soup.

 • Pasta: Any short pasta shape will work, such as ditalini, small shells, elbow pasta or orecchiette.
-Both white and whole wheat pasta work well here.
+You can use either white or whole wheat pasta.

 • Beans: Use kidney beans, cannellini beans, or other small white beans.